Xepayac/JOST_ENVIRONMENT/README.md

 # JOST Blackjack Simulation Platform

 Welcome to the JOST project.
-This `README.md` is the official entry point.
-It outlines our current development goals and provides a map to our comprehensive documentation.
+This is our active, step-by-step action plan.

 ---

-## 1. The "Pyramid of Knowledge": Our Documentation Hub
+## 1. Documentation Hub

-All project knowledge is centrally located in our `/docs` directory.
-The best place to start is our architectural blueprint.
+All project knowledge is in our `/docs` directory.
+Start with `docs/ARCHITECTURE.md`.

 *   **[Project Documentation -> `docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md)**